brnco/ucsb-src-microservices/README.md

 Slices preservation and access transfers of videos with more than 1 asset on the tape (eg. vm1234 also contains vm5678 and vm9101).
 Takes no arguments but you have to edit the in and out points in a list in the script, as well as corresponding vNums.
 Needs to be better, OpenCube editing interface is crappy and Premiere doesn't accept our preservation masters so.....

 Has dependencies for ffmpeg, ffprobe

+##makedip
+Takes n input strings that are the canonical names for our digitized objects [a1234, cusb_col_a12_01_5678_00] and the transaction number from Aeon to which this DIP is linked.
+Transcodes from source objects if necessary, hashmoves them to DIP directory, zips DIP directory in anticipation of upload via FTP to Aeon server.
+Flags for "high quality" and "archival" not yet working (patrons sometimes request these).

+Has dependencies for ffmpeg, ffprobe

+Has flags for startObject (-so), transactionNumber (-tn), mode (-tape for tapes, -disc coming soon)

+python makedip.py -h for more info

 ##makevideoSIP (DEPRECATED)
 Take an argument of the vNumber (accession number for video) and outputs .tar.gz file for storage on LTO.